Handsomeprogrammerx/Ultrasonic-Kuruma/README.md

 # Status

-Currently paused,  I used it at a study case for my future project, for example a self-driving car or self-navigating robot.
+Currently paused,  I haven't done any calculation on the robot's dynamics: linear velocity, rotation velocity, appropriate weight, and stopping time.
+I used this as a study case for my future projects, for example a self-driving car or self-navigating robot.